 - CO1.
-Demonstrate the knowledge on the supply chain and supply chain management concepts. - CO2.
+Demonstrate knowledge of the supply chain and supply chain management concepts. - CO2.
 Analyze and provide strategies for inventory management in SCM - CO3.
 Develop appropriate and customized strategies and policies for managing the supply chain by leveraging information. - CO4.
-Design and plan efficientandresponsivetransportation networks. - CO5.
-Demonstrate knowledge oninternational and contemporary issues in managing supply chains effectively and efficiently
+Design and plan efficient and responsive transportation networks. - CO5.
+Demonstrate knowledge on international and contemporary issues in managing supply chains effectively and efficiently